openforis/sepal-doc/docs/source/modules/dwn/weplan.rst

 The output will be found in your **SEPAL files** under :code:`module_results/weplan/<iso_code>` with :code:`iso_code` being the `ISO 3166-1 alpha-3 <https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3>`__ code of the downloaded country (e.g. "UGA" for Uganda).

 Every file is in :code:`.tif` format with one single band expressing the variable described.
-It will display the version of the WePlan - Forests computation (here "v002", called :code:`<version>` from now on).
+It will display the version of the **WePlan - Forests** computation (here "v002", called :code:`<version>` from now on).

-Planning solutions were developed for five area targets, representing 10 percent, 20 percent, 30 percent, 40 percent, and 50 percent of the area available for forest restoration in the country.
+Planning solutions were developed for five area targets, representing 10 percent, 20 percent, 30 percent, 40 percent and 50 percent of the area available for forest restoration in the country.

 The application will retrieve four types of analysis from the WePlan - Forests project: